I’m Paul Rissen.

 I believe that the value of structured data lies not just in using it as something to search over, but that it gives us hooks upon which we can congregate our differing views of the world, as well as powering more useful, semantic user experiences.

 I believe in the vision of the Web as a hyperlinked store of human knowledge, and as a medium itself – but I am pragmatic about making it happen.
 I believe it’s possible to build small, successful things which also contribute to a longer-term goal.

-I specialise in structured data, am an advocate for open (and linked) data, agile development, user experience, information architecture and progressive enhancement/adaptive design.
+I specialise in product management, structured data, am an advocate for open (and linked) data, agile development, user experience, information architecture and progressive enhancement/adaptive design.

 - 6th January: The ‘S’ Word, a rant about the over-use of the word ‘storytelling’, an attempt at a definition, and a plea to concentrate on what makes it really interesting.

 - 7th July: A manifesto for Structured Journalism, co-written with Jacqui Maher, around the importance, and potential, of structured data as part of the journalistic process

 - 6th July: Complex TV – An introduction, the first in a series of notes about Jason Mittell’s book of the same name

 - 17th February: From Void, to Matter, to Meaning, a response to a piece by Cennydd Bowles on the meaning of Information Architecture

 - 14th September: The Beauty of Difference of Opinion, a plea for a better standard of discussion and debate over cultural objects

 - 22nd July: A Future of Politics and News Online, playing around with BBC News, Parliament and GOV.UK APIs, learning Python (and Flask) whilst doing so.